Mexico / Itineraries

 1 / 3

-One of the great advantages of staying at the Hacienda Chichen Itza is that the property has its very own entrance to the ruins so guests can walk through at their leisure.
+One of the great advantages of staying at the Hacienda Chichen Itza is that the property is right next to the ruins, the most famous of all Mayan sites in Mexico.

 As one of the largest of all the Mayan cities, and certainly the most comprehensively excavated, one could spend days, not just hours, exploring its ruins.
 However, many of the sites most famous and important structures, such as the Temple of Kukulkan and Ball Court are clustered close together making it possible to enjoy the key highlights of Chichen Itza in half a day.

-For more details on Chichen Itza and its history, please visit our dedicated Destinations page.
+For more details on the site, please visit our dedicated Chichen Itza page.

 Suggested Accommodation: Hacienda Chichen Itza Meals Included: Breakfast